movementlabsxyz/MIP/MD/md-4/README.md

 #### Challenges with the current approach

 [MCR](https://github.com/movementlabsxyz/movement/tree/main/protocol-units/settlement/mcr) is an implementation of Postconfirmation.
-In it's [current form](https://github.com/movementlabsxyz/movement/tree/baa83356a14d44fd4e8346e1eddfc184cebc17d3/protocol-units/settlement/mcr), the last validator that is required to reach 2/3 of the total stake becomes the Postconfirmer.
+In it's [current form](https://github.com/movementlabsxyz/movement/tree/baa83356a14d44fd4e8346e1eddfc184cebc17d3/protocol-units/settlement/mcr), the last validator that is required to reach 2/3 of the total stake becomes the actor to postconfirm.

 The current implementation of MCR does not offset gas costs for this validator.
 This could lead to a disincentive to participate in the game, as the accumulated stake approaches 2/3 of the total stake.